-Sharp eyed readers will see that my profile picture (above) is over three years old.
+Sharp eyed readers will see that my profile picture (above) is over four years old.
 What can I say, except it was a rare non- bad hair day.
 Anyway, enough about myself; let's talk about me instead.

 Call me Jim.
 If someone says "Hey Jim - let's open a couple dark beers!", I'll come running.

 Besides that, there's actually not much to tell, unless we get into ancient history, which is boring.
 Some things that can describe me these days are: I'm a dad, and live with my interesting, not too large, and usually happy family in a pleasant, wooded district near the college in an interesting, not too large city in Oregon.
 I recombine and ride old bikes, get messy in the back yard, create and then blow up tube type guitar amps, take pictures of birds and cute bugs, and some other stuff.
 And everything that I'm interested in, I will remain a student of, and never a master.
 Lately, I've been learning to write.

 This may surprise some friends, but I'm actually a fairly conservative guy.
 Which means, I believe in helping out a neighbor, I love and support my family above all else, I care deeply about the country I live in, and I'll always make friends with children and dogs, unless they're trying to bite my hand off; the dogs, that is.
 I tend not to jump into new trends or tech platforms right away (don't like "beta" anything), am leery of experimental gene research and insufficiently vetted medical stuff, hate having cars I can't work on, and I generally, as Bob Dylan said, "Don't follow leaders".